- Smartphones And Parenting

 |Please note: It is never safe to mix cleaners. |

-As of May 7th, 2020 the CDC recommends that you disinfect any surface used by multiple people such as phones at least once daily.
+As of April 5th, 2021 the CDC recommends that you disinfect any high-touch surface u at least once daily.

 Since smartphones are carried wherever we go and sometimes picked up by multiple people, disinfecting our phones at least once a day seems like a good recommendation.

 If you can try to remember to clean your phone once a day, great!
 If you can clean it multiple times a day, even better.

 |Side note: We will not be updating this section of the article or any other section as of April 13th, 2021.
 The CDC's recommendation is part of a COVID-19 Alert. |

 How To Keep Your Smartphone From Being Exposed To Bacteria